BurnOutTrader/fund-forge/README.md

 Order logic is incomplete, updates not yet forwarded to strategies.

-Make sure to:
-- Test your strategies thoroughly before deploying live.
-- Double-check your configurations to avoid unintended trades.
+Make sure to double-check your configurations to avoid unintended trades.

 Once `StrategyMode::Live`, the system will not differentiate between test and real orders!